 It's important that the graphics we choose for employee training focus on what we want to punctuate, without taking the learner's attention away from the actual content they need to learn.
 To do this we need to first have a broad understanding of what types of images exist, what elements match well with our course content, and where to position them for emphasizing key concepts.

-Unlike detailed illustrations and marketing graphics, eLearning graphics tend to be simpler, with one main focus.
+Unlike detailed illustrations and marketing graphics, eLearning graphics tend to be simpler with one main focus.
 This doesn't mean that the visuals you choose should not be pleasing to the eye.
-On the contrary, a good eLearning image needs to reconcile beauty and functionality in an intelligent and clear way.
+On the contrary, an effective eLearning image needs to reconcile beauty and functionality intelligently and clearly.

 The overarching theme for eLearning graphics is education.
 Their functionality serves to educate the learner and help solidify the concepts they've been learning about.
 Elements like size, positioning, colors, and composition are definitely important.
-But, answering 'why' a particular image is needed at some point in the course is imperative.
+Answering 'why' a particular image is needed at some point in the course is imperative.

 Choosing graphics for employer training programs has never been easier.
 There are millions of resources online that make it easier for instructional designers to build great-looking training courses.
 You can choose between a combination of photos, graphs, screenshots, and illustrations.